 Cardona’s first work premiered in 1992 at the Festival International de Danse a Cannes; his next work, Made In Voyage (1995), was performed in seven countries; and his first large-scale project took place in 1996 when French choreographer Hervé Robbe/Le Marietta Secret invited him to create a double purpose/a double emploi for a cast of four French and four American dancers.
 The following year, Wally Cardona Quartet was founded and WCV, Inc., an artistic umbrella organization for Cardona’s projects, was formed.

 Cardona has created projects widely ranging in scale, setting and materials.
-A select list includes The Set Up: Junko Fisher (2012: LMCC, River to River Festival), the first of a series of encounters with “masters” of another form, designed to question the superficiality and depth inherent in the assumption of the universality of dance; TOOL IS LOOT (2011: EMPAC, The Kitchen), a duet resulting from games of aesthetic disorientation, made with choreographer Jennifer Lacey and composer Jonathan Bepler; Intervention # 1-7 (Baryshnikov Arts Center, EMPAC, Joyce Theater Foundation, Dance Place), a series of seven encounters in which Cardona voluntarily subjected himself to the requests and opinions of “outsiders”, including a sommelier, astrophysicist, architect, social activist, and group of acousticians; Movements within Stream (2010: Storm King Art Center), a mini-myth made in relation to Stephen Talasnik’s Stream: A Folded Drawing, a site-specific construction made of some 3,000 bamboo poles; Really Real (2009: BAM, International Festival of Arts & Ideas), a "people piece" for 100 individuals, including the Brooklyn Youth Chorus, all on a bare stage; Revival (2009: Group Motion, Hidden City), performed by 30 dancers in the abandoned upper balcony of the old Metropolitan Opera House in Philadelphia; A Light Conversation (2008: Tanzhaus Zurich, Joyce Theater Foundation), an up-close and physical dialogue on aesthetics vs. ethics, love, commitment and sacrifice, made in collaboration with Swiss/British choreographer Rahel Vonmoos; Site (2007: DTW, Helena Presents), a work for wood, paper, tape and the Capital H.S.
+A select list includes The Set Up (2012-17), a series of 8 works made in collaboration with Jennifer Lacey and 8 master artists of 8 existent dance forms; TOOL IS LOOT (2011: EMPAC, The Kitchen), a duet resulting from games of aesthetic disorientation, made with choreographer Jennifer Lacey and composer Jonathan Bepler; Intervention # 1-7 (Baryshnikov Arts Center, EMPAC, Joyce Theater Foundation, Dance Place), a series of seven encounters in which Cardona voluntarily subjected himself to the requests and opinions of “outsiders”, including a sommelier, astrophysicist, architect, social activist, and group of acousticians; Movements within Stream (2010: Storm King Art Center), a mini-myth made in relation to Stephen Talasnik’s Stream: A Folded Drawing, a site-specific construction made of some 3,000 bamboo poles; Really Real (2009: BAM, International Festival of Arts & Ideas), a "people piece" for 100 individuals, including the Brooklyn Youth Chorus, all on a bare stage; Revival (2009: Group Motion, Hidden City), performed by 30 dancers in the abandoned upper balcony of the old Metropolitan Opera House in Philadelphia; A Light Conversation (2008: Tanzhaus Zurich, Joyce Theater Foundation), an up-close and physical dialogue on aesthetics vs. ethics, love, commitment and sacrifice, made in collaboration with Swiss/British choreographer Rahel Vonmoos; Site (2007: DTW, Helena Presents), a work for wood, paper, tape and the Capital H.S.
 Band of Helena, MT; and Everywhere (2005: BAM, Portland Institute for Contemporary Art), a work where all action is shaped around and with 300 15lb. columns.

 He is currently teaching at The Juilliard School and The New School (Performance/Phenomenon: Philosophy in Physical Practice) in New York City.